pagopa/rtd-ms-transaction-filter/README.md

 __spring.datasource.password__ | Database password for user login | ${BATCH_DB_USERNAME:} | YES
 __spring.datasource.hikari.schema__ | Database schema | ${BATCH_DB_SCHEMA:} | YES
 __spring.jpa.database-platform__ | Database dialect | ${BATCH_DB_DIALECT:} | YES

-### Appendix 3 - Acquirer Services Authentication

-The interactions for the Acquirer batch services use a mutual authentication mechanism over TLS/SSL protocol, through the exchange of public certificates, issued by a CA (the certifying authority), used for the verification by both actors compared to the keys in their possession.
-For this mechanism to be applicable it will therefore be necessary that:

-The Client will have to be configured to send requests on TLS/SSL protocol, indicating a file containing the public certificate issued for the machine that will implement the requests, and will also need to be configured to receive a collection of keys to be used for verification of the certificates reported by the car contacted.

-the API must be configured to accept requests on TLS/SSL protocol, it must be configured to use a collection of keys on which to apply the certificate verification, must be configured to provide an public certificate, used by the Client for authentication of the machine to which the request is directed.

-Using the services provided on Azure, to enable the authentication process, the following must be entered certificates relating to the SOs [Azure CA Certificates](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-ca-certificates).
-The format of the certificates will in this case be ".cer".

-The certificates used in the case of services displayed through Azure, must be included in the dedicated section, these must be in the _".pfx"_ format.
-[Azure Mutual Authentication](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates).

-The services displayed on Azure will allow the configuration of the backend services displayed to enable the mutual authentication process based on a given certificate.
-In the case of services used by Acquirer introduces a dedicated policy to allow the authentication process through multiple certificates, to allow the use of dedicate certificates for the Acquirers.
-[Mutual Certificates for Clients](https://docs.microsoft.com/en-us/azure/api-management/api-management-howto-mutual-certificates-for-clients).

 ### Appendix 3 - Process Debugging